- See the most iconic views of NYC from the 86th floor, or go even higher and survey the Empire State from 102 stories up

 The most iconic spot on this skyscraper is the 86th floor, where many movies (like Independence Day and Sleepless in Seattle) have memorable scenes.

 The view from here is breathtaking, figuratively (and sometimes literally too)!
-You'll see panoramic views of up to five states from the surrounding open-air promenade and climate-controlled viewing galleries.
+You'll see panoramic views of up to six states from the surrounding open-air promenade and climate-controlled viewing galleries.

 Take your time to snap some shots of Central Park, Times Square, the Brooklyn Bridge, the One World Trade Center, and at least one of you beating your chest like King Kong did when he climbed the building.